despotadesdibujau/southsmalltalks/docs/how-to-deploy-in-pharo.md

 ```

-If you try do the same thing with PharoConsole in Windows doesn't work.
+If you try do the same thing with PharoConsole in Windows but doesn't work.
 ```sh
 For Windows you can load your application using Smalltalks's scripts PharoConsole.exe Pharo-minimal.image loadMyApplication.st